eriknyquist/app_timer/README.md

 ## Included hardware model and example sketch for Arduino UNO

-The `arduino_example/` directory contains an implementation of a hardware model for the Arduino UNO, and also an Arduino sketch (.ino file) that uses two app timer instances.
+The `example_hw_models/arduino_uno/` directory contains an implementation of a hardware model for the Arduino UNO, and also an example Arduino sketch (.ino file) that uses two app timer instances.

 ## Example sketch- app_timer_blinky.ino